tyler-r-smith/meteor-video-chat/README.md

  3. Add option to continue with only audio if latency is too high

 ## Changelog
+ - 16:15GMT 23/03/2016 Version 0.2.3 Removed hardcoded STUN/TURN servers, to be initialized on startup
  - 05:38GMT 23/03/2016 Version 0.2.2 Added call ignore function and onCallIgnored event
  - 04:08GMT 23/03/2016 version 0.2.1 Program is no longer called from window, but Meteor instead, as per usual development style
  - 01:10GMT 23/03/2016 version 0.1.7 Fixed and tested connection issues.
 Used for call from UK to China.